tagion/tagion/docs/docs/protocols/hirpcmethods.md

 ## Read methods (DART(ro) + friends)

 :::info
-Since these methods all take what we call a DARTIndex as parameter, it is usefull to know what exactly the [dartindex protocol](/docs/protocols/dart/dartindex) is.
+Since these methods all take what we call a DARTIndex as parameter, it is useful to know what exactly the [dartindex protocol](/docs/protocols/dart/dartindex) is.
 :::

 ### dartCheckRead